beamzer/NostalgieFoon/README.md

 This is ment for elderly people because it brings back memories.
 By rotating the dial they will hear different tunes and music from the past.

 ## conversion process
-Photo's below show how to modify a PTT W65 wall mounted rotary phone to work with the raspberry pi zero.
+Photo's below show how to modify a PTT W65 wall mounted rotary phone to work with the Raspberry Pi Zero.
 Basically, pull it apart (gentely).
 Remove unnecessary components.
 Add the raspberry pi and connect the wires to the Adafruit Speaker bonnet.
+These are large photo's, click on them to zoom in and view details.

 ![draaischijf](https://github.com/beamzer/PTT-Tafeltjes-Telefoon/blob/master/foto/img_2606.jpg)
 ![draaischijf](https://github.com/beamzer/PTT-Tafeltjes-Telefoon/blob/master/foto/img_2607.jpg)